✓ Updated April 2026

 Ascend the Bayterek Tower at Sunset

-Witness Astana transform into a futuristic wonderland as the sun dips below the horizon from the observation deck of the Bayterek Tower.
-Touch the handprint of the first president for good luck and soak in the panoramic views of the illuminated cityscape, a truly mesmerizing sight.
+Witness Astana transform into a futuristic wonderland as the sun dips below the horizon from the observation deck of the iconic Bayterek Tower.
+Touch the handprint of the first president for good luck and soak in the panoramic views of the illuminated cityscape, a truly mesmerizing spectacle.

-Step inside the world's largest tent, a marvel of modern architecture, and discover a unique indoor beach, a miniature city, and a plethora of shops and restaurants.
-It's a fantastic escape from the elements, offering a taste of tropical warmth even in the depths of winter.
+Step inside the world's largest tent, a marvel of modern architecture, and discover a tropical beach, a miniature golf course, and a shopping mall all under one transparent roof.
+It's a surreal experience, especially during the harsh winter months, offering a slice of summer escapism.

 Savor Beshbarmak at a Local 'Dastarkhan'